MyMirelHub/AWS-Proejcts-/PythonSDK.md

-*Creating a simple VPC with a subnet using boto3*
+*Creating a simple VPC with a subnet using boto3(AWS Python SDK*

 ```python
 import boto3